sunchengyi/Algorithms/README.md

   Summary my understanding on XGBoost.

 - tunable_way_in_linearly_combining_losses
-  Summary an interesting blog about how to make the linear combition of lossed become tunable.
+  Summary an interesting blog about how to make the linear combition of losses become tunable.